Kenner82/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 In order to analyze the original dataset, additional columns had to be made to convert column data into usable category and date formats.

+The first formulas written using the CountIfs function used relative instead of absolute cell references.
+When the formula was subsequently copied into other rows and columns, the columns referenced in the Kickstarter data set automatically shifted resulting in inaccurate calculations.
+A Testing sheet was added to the workbook, and within it a pivot table was used to count the number of each campaign outcomes at individual funding amounts.
+These amounts were then grouped into the ranges used in the original calculations to check the accuracy of the data.
+This highlighted the error within the original formula, and further formulas used absolute cell references to achieve succesful calculations.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?